lwcarani/py-wc/README.md

 Can pass in any number of files or directories.
 Can also pass file extensions or directories to ignore.

 ## Acknowledgements
-Thanks to ... for the idea!
+Thanks to [John Crickett](https://github.com/JohnCrickett) for the idea from his site, [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-wc)!